 |1.
 Review credit basics|

 4. Evaluate you and your partner’s credit situation

 Although numerous difficulties can lead a couple to part ways, many divorce lawyers say money is often a primary factor for the split (with lack of communication, infidelity and dishonesty also cited).

-How does a couple get off to a
+How does a couple get off to a good financial start?

 Partners must communicate about finances before, after and during the wedding process, Sullivan says.

 Among the things you need to find out are your intended’s credit score, credit history, spending habits, debts and assets, say experts.

 “The credit report reflects how a person manages money,” Sullivan says.